JWWeatherman/bitcoin_security_threat_model/README.md

 https://web.archive.org/web/20180109005847/https://www.rsk.co/

 **Safety Features**
-* An insecure layer two
+An insecure layer two
-network must contain a security flaw in order for an attacker to be able steal funds.
+network must contain a security flaw.
 This allows honest participants to make it clear that they intend to take advantage of the design